NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 size-garbage: 0 bytes
 {{< /highlight >}}

 __2__.
 The maximum push size is limited to <code>5GB</code> at a time.
 The <code>5GB</code> limit is only for files in the actual repository and it won't affect LFS objects.
 Thus, there are no limits for LFS objects' pushes.
 Despite that, if your internet connection is not stable, you could divide your files into multiple commits and push them separately.
-For example, the initial git dependencies for UE <code>4.27</code> is over <code>20GB</code> spanned over <code>70,000</code> files.
-Instead of commiting and pushing a <code>20GB</code> chunk all at once, one could divide that into multiple commits and push those commits one by one using the following command:
+For example, the initial git dependencies for UE <code>4.27</code> is around <code>40GB</code> spanned across <code>~70,000</code> files.
+Instead of commiting and pushing a <code>40GB</code> chunk all at once, one could divide that into multiple commits and push those commits one by one using the following command:

 {{< highlight sh >}}
 $ git rev-list --reverse master \